wai-blue/adios-docs/Documentation/5. Views/Button.md

 ## Notes

-1. Each supported type of button has a predefined Font Awesome icon corresponding to its type, as well as properties for 'type', 'class', and 'onClick'.
+1. Each supported type of button has a predefined Font Awesome icon corresponding to its type, as well as properties for 'type', 'class', and 'onclick'.